 The Albula jacket is Mammut’s take on a waterproof shell jacket for hiking.
 It is thin and lightweight, so it will easily fit into any pocket of your backpack.
 This is a great jacket to carry on hikes as extra protection from the weather, especially with a waterproof rating of 10,000 mm.

-That’s a really high water resistance rating – the lower margin for a jacket to be considered weather resistant in all conditions is 5,000 mm.
-In addition to that, the Albula hooded jacket also features a breathability rating of 10,000 g/m², which is twice as much than you get on more affordable options from lower end brands.
+That’s a really high water resistance rating – the lower margin for a jacket to be considered weather-resistant in all conditions is 5,000 mm.
+In addition to that, the Albula hooded jacket also features a breathability rating of 10,000 g/m², which is twice as much as you get on more affordable options from lower-end brands.

 Mammut’s Broad Peak jacket is a good option for women who want a warm jacket for hikes.
 It is non-restrictive, lightweight and it packs into one of its pockets.
 This jacket takes up very little space when stowed, allowing you to carry it everywhere.
 Also, the Broad Peak jacket is designed to be compatible with climbing harnesses – even the pockets are positioned higher than usual, so you can easily access them when wearing a harness.

 This jacket is made from Pertex Quantum fabric, which has excellent water resistance.
 It is not fully weatherproof though, and I wouldn’t recommend it for heavy rain or snow, especially because of the down insulation.
 If the down gets wet, the jacket won’t be warm until it dries.

 Also, the Broad Peak jacket features 800 fill power goose down with a 90-10 down to feather ratio.
 That is amazing since it means that this incredibly thin and lightweight jacket can keep you warm even in extreme colds!

 The center-front zipper is a water repellent YKK Vislon.
 So, even if you get caught in light rain with this jacket, you can be sure that whatever you’re wearing underneath it won’t get soaked.